We’ll go through the typical invoice processing steps and then show you ways to improve the process.

 And in both processes, the accounting or AP clerk has to constantly chase after approvals – if he or she can keep track of which invoice approvals are outstanding and whose desk or email box they are lingering in!

 Larger businesses have a more complex set of rules to determine who needs to authorize the invoice.
 Sometimes 2 or more people have to approve the same invoice.
 Using a manual/paper process in these cases is a recipe for disaster.

 Step 4: Invoice is Paid

-Once the correct person or people have authorized the invoice for payment, it needs to be paid.
+Once the correct person or people authorize the invoice for payment, it needs to be paid.
 And this may involve sending it to the correct person or department to get it paid.

 This step of the process can also take some time.
-And paper or emails get lost.
-Or pushed down the inbox at busy times.
+And people lose paper or emailed approval requests.
+Or they get pushed down the manager’s inbox at busy times.

 Summary of Invoice Processing Steps